-There are also a few households, especially among FHHs, that ranked health as their number one expense.
+There are also a few female respondents that ranked health as the number one expense in their households.

 Figure 13 looks at whether the respondent's household income is sufficient to afford food, clothes, utilities, educational expenses ('not relevant' is selected if the household had no school going children), transportation costs, healthcare services and the cost of medicine and vaccines all year round.